asluchevskiy/okx-bulk-withdrawal/README.md

 # okx-bulk-withdrawal
-Python script using OKX.com API to make bulk withdrawals of any tokens
+Python script using OKX.com and Binance.com API to make bulk withdrawals of any tokens

-## configuration
+## Configuration

 Edit `config.py` and change all necessary variables.
 You can create `local_config.py` and override them there.

-## usage
+## Usage for Binance

-For console usage, just run `python main.py`
+For console usage, just run `python main_binance.py`

-For GUI usage, run `python gui.py` and click "SEND" button
+For GUI usage, run `python gui_binance.py` and click "SEND" button